Reviews You Can Rely On

 Comfort

-Replacing the Traverse 35 in the REI lineup, the Traverse 32 switches up the formula and evolves the existing designs into a highly functional and solidly streamlined pack.
-REI chose to replace the mesh suspension back panel with a padded and shaped foam system when updating the previous model.
-While this might sound like old styling in a world of new tech, it does wonders for the pack's comfort.
-The well-planned placement of the vented padding allows much of the pack to rest off the back, even leaving open channels and spacing between the sections of padding on the shoulders and in the lumbar, creating airflow and reducing hotspots.
+The Traverse 32 evolves on its previous design into an increasingly functional and well-streamlined pack.
+With this update, REI replaced the mesh suspension back panel with a padded and shaped foam system.
+While this might sound like old styling in a new tech world, it does wonders for the pack's comfort.
+The well-planned placement of the vented padding allows much of the pack to rest off the back, even leaving open channels and spacing between the padding sections on the shoulders and in the lumbar, creating airflow and reducing hotspots.

 This pack fits hugs your back in the right places without losing too much breathability.